What kind of saddle helps short-backed horses the most?

 Horses do very well using their bodies to carry riders in well-shaped saddles that span farther back along their spines than they do carrying weight compacted in the center back region.
 Saddle and rider weight too far forward also present serious challenges for their comfort. biomechanics and ultimately overall health.

-Riders who are crammed into too-small seats of saddles with short bars (weight-bearing part of the tree or saddle skeleton) unwittingly add concentrated, damaging pressure in the center and shoulders and restrict their own ability to move in harmony with their horses’ movement.
-This contributes to horses traveling with shoulders held forward to escape pressure, high heads, increasingly sagging backs, too much weight on the forehand, choppy strides, HQ strung out behind, unable to power up as nature intended and, worse: pain and likely, eventual lameness of some sort.
+Riders who are crammed into too-small seats of saddles with short bars (weight-bearing part of the tree or saddle skeleton) unwittingly add concentrated, damaging pressure in the center and shoulders and restrict their own ability to move in harmony with their horses’ locomotion.
+This contributes to horses traveling with shoulders held forward to escape pressure, high heads, increasingly sagging backs, too much weight on the forehand, choppy strides, HQ strung out behind, inability to power up as nature intended and, worse: pain and likely, eventual lameness of some sort.

 Test Ride to See…

 We know it sounds counter-intuitive unless you’ve tried it.
 For those who are keen to keep an open mind, we invite you to TEST RIDE our saddle/saddle fit system and see what your short backed horse thinks compared to your current equipment.
 Most who try feel the difference and quickly grasp what the benefits to their horse will be.
 Length suddenly takes a back seat and the importance of a well-balanced and well-fitting saddle takes precedence.

 Our recent interactions and work with Dr. Roberta Ferro De Godoy [Senior Lecturer Veterinary Physiotherapy/Equine Science] and her team from Writtle University in the U.K. cemented our hypothesis.